nf-core/circdna/README.md

 > `unicycler` uses [Unicycler](https://github.com/rrwick/Unicycler) for de novo assembly of ecDNAs and [Minimap2](https://github.com/lh3/minimap2) for accurate mapping of the identified circular sequences.

-> **Warning:**
+> [!WARNING]
 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
-Custom config files including those
-> provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_;
+Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_;
 > see [docs](https://nf-co.re/usage/configuration#custom-configuration-files).

-For more details, please refer to the [usage documentation](https://nf-co.re/circdna/usage) and the [parameter documentation](https://nf-co.re/circdna/parameters).
+For more details and further functionality, please refer to the [usage documentation](https://nf-co.re/circdna/usage) and the [parameter documentation](https://nf-co.re/circdna/parameters).

 ## Pipeline output

-To see the the results of a test run with a full size dataset refer to the [results](https://nf-co.re/circdna/results) tab on the nf-core website pipeline page.
+To see the results of an example test run with a full size dataset refer to the [results](https://nf-co.re/circdna/results) tab on the nf-core website pipeline page.
 For more details about the output files and reports, please refer to the [output documentation](https://nf-co.re/circdna/output).